Ebi-dev/Ebi-dev/README.md

 🔭 I have just finished Henry's Final Project, a cinema management app!

-🌱 I’m currently learning TypeScript!
+🌱 I’m currently learning NextJS!

 <!--
 **EbiMania/EbiMania** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.